-The needs of the majority of children will be met in the classroom.
+The needs of the majority of children will be met in the classroom through High Quality Teaching.
 In all classes teachers are responsible for the teaching and learning of all pupils, including those with SEND.
 The teacher plans for the activities to be given to the pupils at the appropriate level of need for success and progress to be achieved.
 This may include planning for small group support within the classroom.
-If a child is below age related expectations when whole school progress is reviewed they are highlighted for continued monitoring.
-To enable every child and adult within Chapmanslade School to be the very best version of themselves by attending regularly, participating fully, applying themselves consistently, communicating respectfully and succeeding joyfully.
+If a child is below Age Related Expectations (ARE) when whole school progress is reviewed, they are highlighted for continued monitoring.

+Monitor

-Monitor A child whose progress is below age related expectations but will make progress within the support offered in class is carefully monitored by the class teacher.
-If a child still makes no or very little progress then the child is further assessed and, if appropriate, is added to the SEND Support list.
+A child whose progress is below Age Related Expectations, but will make progress within the support offered in class is carefully monitored by the class teacher.

+If a child still makes no or very little progress then the child is further assessed and, if appropriate, is added to the school's SEND Register.
 Consideration is given to if any outside agencies are required at this point.

+SEND Support

-SEND Support A child whose progress is significantly below age related expectations or who needs a higher amount of support either 1:1 or small group, is placed on SEND Support.
-For some children a My Support Plan or school based Individual Plan will be written that has the child and their needs at the centre.
-If required outside agencies are consulted to provide additional support.
-This focusses on outcomes and provision that is needed to support the child.
-Where a child makes sustained or accelerated progress and no longer requires specialist provision, they would be removed from the SEND support list.
-In this instance they would continue to be monitored closely by the class teacher.
-Education and (EHCP) Health Care Plan A child who requires specific support in class that is above and beyond what the school usually provides, and where progress and needs have not been met through a My Support Plan, the school can ask the Local Authority to carry out a level will be allocated a SEND Lead Worker through Wiltshire Council SEND Service who works with the school and parents throughout the assessment process.
+A child whose progress is significantly below age related expectations or who needs a higher amount of support (either 1:1 or in a small group), is placed on SEND Support.
+For some children a Support Plan will be written that has the child and their needs at the centre.
+If required, outside agencies are consulted to provide additional support.
+This focuses on outcomes and provision that is needed to support the child.

-Statutory Assessment.
-A child at this
+Where a child makes sustained or accelerated progress and no longer requires specialist provision, they would be removed from the school's SEND Register.
+In this instance, they would continue to be monitored closely by the class teacher.

+Education and Health Care Plan (EHCP)

+If a child who requires specific support in class that is above and beyond what the school usually provides, and where progress and needs have not been met through a Support Plan, the school can ask the Local Authority to carry out a Statutory Assessment.
+A child at this level will be allocated to a worker from the relevant Local Authority's (based on where the pupil lives) SEND Service who works with the school and parents throughout the assessment process.